jkhaui/wp-graphql-extensions/README.md

 2. Zip whichever folder/s you wish to use.
 3. Install the Zip file as you would with any other plugin.

+Alternative if you are lazy: copy and paste the code for a given plugin into your theme's functions.php file.

-<em>Note that all plugins here require the WP GraphQL plugin (https://github.com/wp-graphql/wp-graphql) to be installed as a dependency (alongside the base plugin that the GraphQL helper is extending).</em>
+<em>Note that all plugins here require the WP GraphQL plugin (https://github.com/wp-graphql/wp-graphql) to be installed.</em>

 <hr>
 <strong>Constantly updated list of plugin extensions:</strong>

-<em>The emphasis is on plugins that contribute large amounts of metadata to the WP database tables, primarily user_meta, post_meta and comment_meta.
-Primary use-cases are social-network related plugins, CPT and ACF-based plugins, as well as eCommerce plugins.
-Even SEO-management plugins - such as Yoast - can be effectively incorporated within the WordPress GraphQL schema.</em>

 - <strong>WP User Avatar</strong>: <em>replaces default WP Gravatar system with locally hosted profile pictures.</em>
 - <strong>UserPro Tags</strong>: <em>registers a custom "tags" taxonomy which allows users to describe themselves via their profiles.</em>